CybrChick007/EventPlanner/README.md

 * /getUserEvents
   * GET: get user specific events for the management page, requires a query of hostID containing the hosts google id

+* /timetables/:file
+  * GET: generates and serves a iCalendar format file for the user with the ID of the filename

 <br>

 * /createEvent